leftthomas/ESPCN/README.md

   </tr>
 </table>

-Default PyTorch Adam optimizer hyperparameters were used with no learning rate scheduling.
-Epochs with batch size of 100 takes ~2 minutes on a NVIDIA GTX 1070 GPU.
+Adam optimizer were used with learning rate scheduling between epoch 30 and epoch 80.
+Epochs with batch size of 64 takes ~30 seconds on a NVIDIA GeForce GTX TITAN X GPU.